ga-chicago/wdi-dragons/09_group_project/00_sched_deliverables.md

 - Wednesday: East & West Conference Rooms - 10am until 3pm
 - Thursday: East & West Conference Rooms - 10am until 3pm

+## 1:1s

+- You may schedule outcomes 1:1s with Amy at any point from Monday through Thursday
+- Instructional staff will be holding 1:1s with each student for a quick 10 minute chat before Friday